 As a leading manufacturer and printer, we are deeply committed to responsible production in all of our facilities, focusing on reducing our overall environmental footprint while continuing to delight our customers around the world.

-To reduce our environmental footprint we are investing in efforts that increase our efficiency and reduce our Scope 2 emissions, increasing our diversion efforts, and making products using sustainable best-practices.
+To reduce our environmental footprint, we are investing in efforts that increase our efficiency and reduce our Scope 1 and 2 emissions, increasing our diversion efforts, and introducing sustainable best-practices and materials.

 in Energy usage